Billings Bypass project logo

 Will the traffic noise be a disturbance?

 Traffic noise was studied for this project (see EIS Section 3.3.8).
 Noise receptors measured the current noise levels within approximately 500 feet of the roadway alignment.
-Expected future noise levels were then modeled, using nationally defined noise analysis methods.
+Expected future noise levels were then modeled using nationally defined noise analysis methods.
 Based on the analyses conducted, the change in ambient noise isn’t enough to require noise mitigation measures (see EIS Section 4.3.8.2.3).
 Information about specific areas along the alignment is available in the EIS document.

 Will trucks be able to use the new arterial roadway?

 The new road will accommodate all modes of transportation.
-One of the project’s goals is to improve access and mobility in the eastern area of Billings and to improve connectivity between Interstate 90 (I 90) and Old Hwy 312/US 87.
+One of the project’s goals is to improve access and mobility in the eastern area of Billings and to improve connectivity between Interstate 90 (I-90) and Old Hwy 312/US 87.

-Adjacent I 90 Improvement Projects
+Nearby I 90 Improvement Projects

 Please use Chrome, Edge or Firefox to view this map.